Published On: Feb 26 2013 10:54:06 PM ESTUpdated On: Feb 28 2015 02:00:00 AM EST

 1986: The coming-of-age comedy "Pretty in Pink," starring Molly Ringwald, Andrew McCarthy and Jon Cryer, and directed by John Hughes, premieres in theaters.
 The film would prove a critical and commercial success, earning $6 million during its opening weekend and $40 million during its theatrical run.

 1986: Swedish Prime Minister Olof Palme and his wife Lisbet Palme are attacked by an unidentified assassin while walking home from a movie theater in Stockholm.
 Palme was shot in the back at close range and died just past midnight while his wife suffered a minor injury when a bullet grazed her back.
 Two years later, small-time criminal and drug addict Christer Pettersson was arrested, tried and convicted for Palme's murder.
 Pettersson's conviction was later overturned on appeal.
 Although more than 130 people have confessed to the murder, the case remains unsolved, and a number of theories as to who carried out the murder have been proposed.
+Seen here is a huge pile formed by thousands of flowers left by passers-by at the site of the murder.

 1984: Michael Jackson wins a record-setting eight Grammy Awards, including Album of the Year for "Thriller" and Record of the Year for "Beat It."
 While Jackson still stands alone with the record for most Grammys in one night by a solo artist, the band Santana would match his eight Grammys in 2000.